NSLS-II-BMM/BeamlineManual/docs/manage.rst

 + The Windows desktop might start with a full-screen management application that looks like the figure below.
 You can close or minimize that window.
-+ Double-click on the EC-lab icon.
++ Double-click on the EC-lab or Hiden icon.
-+ Do some electrochemistry.
++ Do some electrochemistry or mass spectrometry.
-+ Save your electrochemistry data to the assets folder as explained below.
++ Save your electrochemistry or mass spectrometry data to the assets folder as explained below.

 .. _fig-winvm:
 .. figure:: _images/Winvm_startup.png